ZBox1005/CoVer/README.md

-# What If the Input is Expanded in OOD Detection?
+# [NeurIPS 2024] "What If the Input is Expanded in OOD Detection?"

+The repository for paper "What If the Input is Expanded in OOD Detection?" accepted by NeurlPS'24.

 This codebase provides a Pytorch implementation for our proposed CoVer.